Article

 Why is the industrial sector at such high risk of destructive cyberattacks?

-For decades, our economies and daily lives have depended on operational technology (OT), such as industrial control systems (ICS) or supervisory control and data acquisition systems (SCADA), for basic necessities like bringing water, power and gas into our homes; transporting gasoline needed for vehicles; running public transit; and manufacturing consumer products like food, medicine and beverages.
+For decades, our economies and daily lives have depended on operational technology (OT), such as industrial control systems (ICS) or supervisory control and data acquisition (SCADA) systems, for necessities like bringing water, power and gas into our homes; transporting gasoline needed for vehicles; running public transit; and manufacturing consumer products like food, medicine and beverages.

-Cyberattacks on these systems now have the ability to affect the safety of workers and the public.
-As a result, our critical infrastructure must not only secure these systems against attacks, but also design operational resilience for continued operations in the event of a successful cyberattack.
+Cyberattacks on these systems now can affect the safety of workers and the public.
+As a result, our critical infrastructure must not only secure these systems against attacks, but also incorporate operational resilience for continued operations in the event of a successful cyberattack.

 What is the potential fallout of a cyberattack affecting OT?

-Considering the impact these OT/ICS/SCADA systems have on our daily lives, including many critical infrastructure processes, the availability of these systems, and any other applications they rely on, is critical.
-As with the Colonial Pipeline ransomware attack, security breaches in the IT environment can create a chain reaction that is harmful to our economy, infrastructure and daily lives.
+Considering the impact these OT/ICS/SCADA systems have on our daily lives, including many critical infrastructure processes, the availability of these systems, and any other applications they rely on, is essential.
+Security breaches in the IT environment can create a chain reaction that is harmful to our economy, infrastructure and daily lives.

-Here are some possible consequences when OT/ICS/SCADA systems are impacted by a cyberattack:
+Here are some possible consequences when OT/ICS/SCADA systems are affected by a cyberattack:

-• Transportation disruptions – Insufficient fuel to supply cars, buses and planes; delays or loss of automation-dependent public transit (e.g., subway, light rail)
+• Transportation disruptions: insufficient fuel to supply cars, buses and planes; delays in or loss of automation-dependent public transit (e.g., subways, light rail)

 Safeguarding against cybersecurity incidents affecting operations